Dear Mr Bell and Mr Khan,

-We know you have many issues taking your attention in the borough, but this could be effortlessly achieved in conjunction with the nature conservation expertise of Brent River Canal Trust, and Brent River Park, and many other established agencies, sharing the diligent initial research from the team at Hanwell Nature, in conjunction with engagement from local residents and other local nature conservation stakeholders.
+We know you have many issues taking your attention in the borough, but this could be effortlessly achieved by engaging with our diligent detailed ecological surveys & research on the meadow, that we share from our team with you daily onTwitter @HanwellNature.
+As well as, engaging with us in conjunction with other local residents and nature conservation stakeholders.
 We have all the resources to achieve it we just need your support – when can we meet to discuss?

 “It’s harder and harder to experience landscapes that have a predominantly rural character within London.
 That’s something that we think is vital to quality of life, and local campaigners believe it should be included in the plans to make London the first national park city to help make London a greener, healthier and fairer place to live.
 The benefits are clear.
 From children’s development to improved physical and mental health, active engagement with nature is key to a better quality of life for Londoners”.

 [London National Park City]

 We humans and the stunning multitude of other living creatures on this earth are completely dependent on each other.
 Our beautiful green and blue planet is our shared and only home.
 We have a choice.
 We can destroy and degrade our natural capital for short term gain, and leave an impoverished inheritance for future generations.
 Or we can preserve and enhance the world -for ourselves, for future generations and for all the other creatures who share the globe with us.